State guide

 Overview

-Connecticut has 3 AI-related regulations tracked by XIRA (3 in effect, 0 upcoming), including Connecticut SB 1103 - Automated Employment Decision Tools.
+Connecticut has 2 AI-related regulations tracked by XIRA (1 in effect, 1 upcoming), including Connecticut Government AI Procurement and Oversight (SB 1103).
 Coverage spans AI-specific laws and privacy and automated decision-making rules.
-Severity in this set peaks below the highest band in our model.
+The strongest severity rating in this set is High.
+The next deadline is July 1, 2026.

 Regulations in Connecticut